VelislavKarastoychev/euriklis-sortlib/README.md

     indices: [ 1, 6, 0, 2, 10, 4, 8, 9, 7, 11, 3, 5 ]
 }
 ```
 - *SortLib.cocktail_sort(array, mode)* - implementation of the cocktail sort algorithm.
 Note that this algorithm is not fast and has complexity proportional to O(n<sup>2</sup>).
 The array and the mode parameters represents the same values as was noticed above.
+The method is available from version 1.0.2.
 ```js
 const SortLib = require('@euriklis/sortlib')
 const validator = require('@euriklis/validator')